-DPR drives are shipped with the latest version of firmware already stored in the drive.
-Periodic firmware updates are posted on the ADVANCED Motion Controls' website, www.a-mc.com.
+DPC drives are shipped with the latest version of firmware already stored in the drive.
+Periodic firmware updates are posted on www.a-m-c.com.
 See the DriveWare Software Guide for information on how to check the drive's firmware version, and how to download new firmware into the drive when necessary.